Dr. med. Dirk Manski

 Intracavernosal Injection Therapy

 The indications for intracavernosal injections (ICI) are patients with poor efficacy of oral therapy or contraindications to PDE5 inhibitors.
-In diagnostic ICI, the dose of alprostadil (prostaglandin E1) is determined, which usually lies between 5 and 20 mg alprostadil.
-After instruction of the patient in the technique of ICI, success rates of 94% have been reported.
+Diagnostic ICI is used to determine the correct individual dosage of alprostadil (prostaglandin E1), which usually lies between 5 and 20 mg alprostadil.
+After the patient's instruction in the ICI technique, success rates of 94% have been reported.
+If ICI with alprostadil shows no or not enough response, intracavernosal injections are possible with papaverine (opium alkaloid) and phentolamine (α-blocker).
+Either can be given alone or in combination, but the side effects (priapism) are considerably higher.

 Transurethral administration of Alprostadil (MUSE)